core-wg/resource-directory/draft-ietf-core-resource-directory.md

           <t hangText="Path:">Location returned by registration.</t>
           <t hangText="Method:">PUT</t>
           <t hangText="Content-Type:">application/link-format (if any)</t>
-          <t hangText="Etag:">The Etag option MUST be included to allow an RD to compare the existing entry and perform validation in the future.</t>
+          <t hangText="Etag:">The Etag option MAY be included to allow an RD to compare the existing entry and perform validation in the future.</t>
           <t hangText="Parameters:">
           	<list>
           		<t hangText="Lifetime (lt):">Lifetime of the registration in seconds.
 Range of 60-4294967295.
 If no lifetime is included, a default value of 86400 (24 hours) SHOULD be assumed.</t>
+          		<t hangText="Host (h):">The host identifier or name of the registering node.
+The maximum length of this parameter is 63 octets.
+This parameter is combined with the Instance parameter (if any) to form the end-point name.
+If not included, the RD MUST generate a unique Host name on behalf of the node. </t>
+ 				<t hangText="Instance (ins):">The instance of the end-point on this host, if there are more than one.
+The maximum length of this parameter is 63 octets.
+Optional.</t>
+ 				<t hangText="Type (rt):">The semantic type of the end-point.
+The maximum length of this parameter is 63 octets.
+Optional.</t>
+ 				<t hangText="Domain (d):">The domain to which this end-point belongs.
+The maximum length of this parameter is 63 octets.
+Optional.</t>
+ 				<t hangText="Context (con):">This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port.
+Optional.
+In the absence of this parameter the scheme of the protocol, source IP address and source port used to register are assumed. </t>
           	</list>
           </t>
           <t hangText="Success:"> 2.04 "Changed" in case the resource and/or lifetime was successfully updated</t>